A2Amir/Data-Science-Process/README.md

 2. [Removing Data Part II](https://github.com/A2Amir/Data-Science-Process/blob/master/Code/Removing%20Data%20Part%20II.ipynb)

-**Notice:There isn't a universal best way for working with missing data, so exploring different options can help you determine what's best for your situation. **
+**Notice:There isn't a universal best way for working with missing data, so exploring different options can help you determine what's best for your situation.**

-#### Imputing Missing Values
+### 2. Imputing Missing Values